the tiny Klein bottle

 I'll send your tiny Klein bottle in a little teal jewelry box along with dab of cotton to prevent rattling.

-Only $30 for one tiny glass Klein bottle - cheaper than a typical college education!
+Only $26 for a tiny glass Klein bottle - cheaper than a typical college education!

 Better yet Free shipping, anywhere on Earth.
-First-Class mail to the USA, Air Mail to other earth countries.
+First-Class mail to the USA; Air Mail to other countries.

 Along with the tiny glass Klein bottle, you'll receive Acme's exclusive topological propaganda to amuse and educate.